matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 #### Starting tasks at a fixed rate

-- Example schedules a task to start after ten minutes, and then repeatedly at a rate of once every one minute
+- Example schedules a task to start after ten minutes, and then repeatedly at a rate of once every one minute.

 ```java
 ScheduledFuture<?> future = pool.scheduleAtFixedRate(new Runnable() {